Oklahoma City: Public transit

 Embark (formerly Metro Transit) is the city's public transit company.
 The primary transfer terminal is downtown at NW 5th Street and Hudson Avenue.
 Embark maintains limited coverage of the city's primary street grid using a hub-and-spoke system from the main terminal, making many journeys impractical due to the relatively small number of bus routes offered and that most trips require a transfer downtown.
 The city has recognized transit as a significant issue for the rapidly growing and urbanizing city.
 It has initiated several recent studies to improve the existing bus system, starting with a plan known as the Fixed Guideway Study.
 This study identified several potential commuter transit routes from the suburbs into downtown Oklahoma City as well as feeder-line bus and rail routes throughout the city.

-Though Oklahoma City has no light rail or commuter rail service, city residents identified improved transit as one of their top priorities.
+City residents have identified improved transit as one of their top priorities.
 From the fruits of the Fixed Guideway and other studies, city leaders strongly desire to incorporate urban rail transit into the region's future transportation plans.
 The greater Oklahoma City metropolitan transit plan identified from the Fixed Guideway Study includes a streetcar system in the downtown area, to be fed by enhanced city bus service and commuter rail from the suburbs including Edmond, Norman, and Midwest City.
 There is a significant push for a commuter rail line connecting downtown OKC with the eastern suburbs of Del City, Midwest City, and Tinker Air Force Base.
 In addition to commuter rail, a short heritage rail line that would run from Bricktown just a few blocks away from the Amtrak station to the Adventure District in northeast Oklahoma City is under reconstruction.